souldeathz/Halcon-Codelets/README.md

-# HALCON Codelets - Legacy

-The HALCON Codelets are now considered **legacy**.
-They are still available, but they have not been updated to include the new features of HALCON 12.
-When using applications with HALCON Codelets, only features of HALCON 11 may be utilized.

-Please note that starting from HALCON 13, the HALCON Codelets have been completely removed .

 ## Overview

 The HALCON Codelets section provides various class libraries and applications that demonstrate specific functionalities and how to use them within HALCON.
 These are primarily divided into the following categories: